Testing the Boderry Voyager Watch for review

 White numerals on black is the field watch tradition, but black numerals on white works quite well for some watches.
 Which version is better is subjective, but also relative to how and where the lume treatment is applied, and what kinds of lighting you’ll be exposing it to most frequently.

-Field Watch Conclusion
+Best Field Watches Conclusion

 Thank you for reading this guide, where we hope you found your next field watch.
 These reliably rugged and effective time pieces have served explorers for over a century, and we’re confident they’ll meet your needs in the backcountry.
 The beauty of a field watch is its simple functionality, which compared to a smartwatch, calms the mind and reduces distraction in nature.
 Join us in celebrating this time-honored, time keeping tradition and wear an analog field watch on your next hike!